 Sales forecasting is a crucial business exercise.
 Accurate sales forecasts allow business leaders to make smarter decisions about things like goal-setting, budgeting, hiring, and other things that affect cash flow.

 Meanwhile, an inaccurate sales forecast leaves sales managers guessing at whether they’ll actually hit quota.
-As a result, they may not be aware of any problems the sales pipeline in time to fix them.
+As a result, they may not be aware of any problems in the sales pipeline in time to fix them.

 Let’s look at what sales forecasting is, and some of the basics you need to get it right.